jimyandres/PTTI/readme.md

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

+## Installation

+1. Clone this repo with `git clone https://github.com/JohanQuiroga/PTTI.git`
+1. On project folder run `composer install`
+1. Create a MySQL database named **'pttibd'** and import DB structure from `pttibd.sql`
+1. Create `.env` file with `cp .env.example .env`
+1. Set needed environment variables on `.env`.
+Be careful to set the correct Database information.
+1. On project folder run `php artisan db:seed` or import dummy data from `pttibd.sql`
+1. To run the project execute `php artisan serve`

+## Problems

+If you encounter any problem while installing or running this project feel free to open a thoroughly detailed issue on this repo or contact me via e-mail at quirogacj@utp.edu.co

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).